xmpp-gui-client/xmpp-gui/README.md

 * Test: run `cargo test` to run the tests.

 # Servers used for testing:
 I used `prosody` to run a local XMPP server for testing.
-Moreover, I used public servers linked below to test with public servers.
+Moreover, I used two of the public servers linked below to test with public servers.

 # Resources:
 [1].
 Run and configure an xmpp [server](https://xmpp.org/software/servers.html)